heatcrypto/heatwallet/README.md

-## Get started with HEAT Wallet 3.0.0
+## Get started with HEAT Wallet 3.1.0

-Current latest version 3.0.0, with heatledger 3.0.0
+Current latest version 3.1.0, with heatledger 3.1.0

-July 2019 | Provided to you by the developers of Heat Ledger Ltd - creators of the HEAT cryptocurrency.
+Oktober 2019 | Provided to you by the developers of HEAT - creators of the HEAT cryptocurrency.

-We are proud to present you with version 3.0.0 of the Desktop HEAT Wallet.
+We are proud to present you with version 3.1.0 of the Desktop HEAT Wallet.

-Your fully functional wallet for HEAT, Bitcoin, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).
+Your fully functional wallet for HEAT, Bitcoin, Litecoin, Bitcoincash, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).
 Experimental IOTA support.

 - with integrated HEAT Asset Exchange
 - with integrated HEAT block explorer